The faculty includes academic lecturers as well as top-level executives from the media business, e.g.

 Lukas KIRCHER, Creative Director and one of the Managing Partners of the media company KircherBurkhardt, founded in 2000, together with Andreas Schulte, MediaGroup Berlin, from which today’s KircherBurkhardt emerged in 2003.
 As a member of the “Art Directors Club Germany” and of the “Lead Award” jury, he is an advocate of storytelling and effective design.
 Having graduated from the master’s program “Visual Media Design” at the University of Applied Sciences in Vienna, Kircher opted for editorial design.
 He was employed by several publications like Kleine Zeitung and Die Presse.
 He has been living and working in Germany since 1997 with: Berliner Zeitung, the German edition of Financial Times (FTD) and, till 2000, the Stern magazine, as head of graphic.

 Lucy KÜNG is a professor, author, speaker and advisor who specializes on strategy, innovation and leadership in the media, creative and tech industries.
-She is Visiting Fellow at the Reuters Institute for the Study of Journalism, Oxford University, Professor of Media Management and Economics at the Media Management and Transformation Centre at the University of Jönköping, Executive Board Member of SRG SSR, the Swiss public service broadcaster, and author of a prize-winning book on Strategy in the Media Industry.
-Lucy divides her time between Switzerland, Sweden and the UK.
-In recent years she has worked closely with the BBC exploring the success of their highly successful online and digital television services.
-She is also Senior Research Fellow at Ashridge, UK, and adjunct faculty member at the University of St Gallen (where she received her PhD and Habilitation).
-From 2008-2010 she was President of the European Media Management Association, and she has extensive experience in the publishing industry and from 1988-1992 was Publishing Director at Random House UK.
+She is Non-Executive Board Member of the Swiss public service broadcaster, SRG, Visiting Fellow at the Reuters Institute/Oxford, Professor of Media Management at the University of Jönköping/Sweden and faculty member at the University of St. Gallen (where she received her PhD and Habilitation).
+Her research interest lies in exploring how organizations can navigate technology transitions and fast-changing environments by increasing strategic focus, boosting innovation and increasing internal agility.
+From 2008 to 2010 she was President of the European Media Management Association, and she has extensive experience in the publishing industry and from 1988 to 1992 was Publishing Director at Random House UK.

 Klaus MEIER holds the chair for “journalism studies I” at the Catholic University Eichstaett-Ingolstadt (Germany).
-His research explores editorial management, innovations in newsrooms, convergence, online jour-nalism, science journalism and journalism education.
-From 2009 to 2010 he was professor for cross-media journalism and media conver-gence at TU Dortmund University and from 2001 to 2009 professor of journalism studies at the University of Applied Sciences in Darmstadt, where he was head of the programmes “Online Journalism” (2003 to 2005) and “Science Journalism” (2005 to 2007) and dean of study in the faculty for media (2007 to 2008).
+His research explores editorial management, innovations in newsrooms, convergence, online journalism, science journalism and journalism education.
+From 2009 to 2010 he was professor for cross-media journalism and media convergence at TU Dortmund University and from 2001 to 2009 professor of journalism studies at the University of Applied Sciences in Darmstadt, where he was head of the programmes “Online Journalism” (2003 to 2005) and “Science Journalism” (2005 to 2007) and dean of study in the faculty for media (2007 to 2008).
 From 1996 to 2001 he was assistant professor at the Catholic University of Eichstätt-Ingolstadt, where he earned a Dr. phil. in communication science.
-His latest book publication is the text book “Journalistik” (2. ed.
-2011); he also published the books “Internet-Journalismus” (3. ed.
-2002), “Ressort, Sparte, Team” (2002) and “Experten im Netz” (1997).
+His latest book publications are the ebook “Die Redaktion als Institution der Medienethik” (2014) and the text book “Journalistik” (2. ed., 2011); he also published the books “Internet-Journalismus” (3. ed., 2002), “Ressort, Sparte, Team” (2002) and “Experten im Netz” (1997).
 He has worked as a coach and consultant in about 40 workshops with several media and journalists in Germany, Austria, Switzerland, Netherlands, Singapore and Bangkok.
 He is a former newspaper and television journalist (1989 to 1993). (c) Meier

 Bill MITCHELL is an affiliate faculty member of the Poynter Institute and formerly led the Entrepreneurial and International Programs there.
 Poynter is a non-profit school for Journalists in St. Petersburg, Florida/US.
 Mitchell joined Poynter in 1999 and directed the Institute’’s website for ten years.
 He earned a B.A. in theology from the University of Notre Dame, and has twice served as a juror for the Pulitzer Prizes.
 In addition to his work at Poynter, Mitchell has facilitated workshops on the topics of ethics, leadership and online publishing in South Africa, Denmark, Austria, China and Poland, where he worked as a correspondent in the early 80’s.
 Before joining Poynter, Mitchell worked for the new media arm of Universal Press Syndicate (editor/director of development), the San Jose Mercury News (director of electronic publishing), Time Magazine (Detroit bureau chief) and the Detroit Free Press.
 He started at the Free Press as a reporter in 1972 and worked as city-county bureau chief, Washington correspondent, European correspondent, city editor, and assistant managing editor for projects.
 As European correspondent, he was based in Vienna 1980 – 1983, focused especially on the emerging democracy movements in Eastern Europe.
 At the Free Press, he was the first director of Free Press Plus, a pre-web initiative delivering the news on such platforms as fax machine and audiotext.
 He was also the newspaper’s first Dr. Risk, a revolving assignment aimed at provoking unexpected approaches to news.
 At the Mercury News, he led the team that produced one of the first fully online newspapers, Mercury Center, published first on America Online in 1993 and later on the Web.

-Philip NAPOLI is a Professor at Fordham University’s Graduate School of Business Administration, New York City, where he also directs the Donald McGannon Communication Research Center.
-Professor Napoli teaches courses in media economics, the regulation of electronic media, media industries, and new media technologies.
-Prior to joining the Fordham GBA faculty, Professor Napoli was a member of the faculty at Rutgers University’s School of Communication, Information, and Library Studies.
-At Rutgers, Professor Napoli taught courses in telecommunications policy and mass communication theory.
-Prior to joining Rutgers, Professor Napoli was a visiting faculty member at Boston University’s College of Communication, where he was a Senior Research Fellow at the Communication Research Center, a university-based research center that conducted in-house academic research and provided research services to industry clients.
-Professor Napoli’s research interests focus primarily on the areas of media economics and policy.
+Philip NAPOLI is a professor of journalism and media studies at Rutgers University, New Jersey.
+His research interests focus primarily on the areas of media regulation and policy, audience measurement, media economics and media audiences.
+Formerly, he was a professor at Fordham University’s Graduate School of Business Administration, New York City, where he also directed the Donald McGannon Communication Research Center.
+Prior to joining the Fordham GBA faculty, he already was a member of the faculty at Rutgers University’s School of Communication, Information, and Library Studies.
+Prior to that, he was a visiting faculty member at Boston University’s College of Communication, where he was a Senior Research Fellow at the Communication Research Center, a university-based research center that conducted in-house academic research and provided research services to industry clients.

 Nic NEWMAN is a journalist and digital strategist who played a key role in shaping the BBC’s internet services for over a decade.
 He was a founding member of the BBC News website, leading international coverage as World Editor (1997-2001).
 As Head of Product Development for BBC News he helped introduce innovations such as blogs, podcasting and on-demand video.
 Most recently he led digital teams, developing websites, mobile and interactive TV applications for News, Sport, Weather and Local.
 He has played an important part in the development of social media strategies and guidelines for the wider BBC.
 Nic is currently a Visiting Fellow at the Reuters Institute for the Study of Journalism and a consultant on digital media.